-Having a smart eV charging infrastructure that can easily communicate with the power grid requires open and interoperable communication protocols which can support all the functionality needed by today's advanced charge management. to understand more about the behaviors and preferences of charging customers.
-The charging stations needs to communicate with the car, with the network operator, and with the utility suppling power.
-If your charging stations are OCPP compliant, you can easily connect your charging stations to an OCPP-compliant back-end network.
+Having smart EV charging infrastructure that can easily communicate with the power grid requires open and interoperable communication protocols which can support all the functionality needed by today's advanced charge management. to understand the behaviors and preferences of charging customers.
+The charging stations needs to communicate with the car, the network operator, and the utility suppling power.
+If your charging stations are OCPP compliant, you can easily connect them to an OCPP-compliant back-end network.

-Open Charge Point Protocol (OCPP) allows communication between charging stations and central system, regardless of vendors
+Open Charge Point Protocol (OCPP) allows communication between charging stations and central systems, regardless of vendors